 Associate Professor of Politics and Public Policy, Flinders University

 Dr Rodrigo Praino is Associate Professor of Politics and Public Policy at Flinders University’s College of Business, Government and Law.
 He is a political scientist with expertise in decision-making and political behaviour, who has published extensively in top peer-reviewed academic journals in the Social Sciences.
-His research has attracted funding from a wide range of sources, including the United Nations Children’s Fund (UNICEF), the Australian Commonwealth, and the Canadian government.
+His research has attracted funding from a wide range of sources, including the Australian Research Council, the Australian Space Agency, the Department of Defence, SmartSat CRC, the United Nations Children’s Fund (UNICEF), and the Canadian government.
 It uses a cutting-edge combination of experiments, statistical modelling, and real-world data to explain social and political phenomena.
 He is interested in space politics and space policy, with particular focus on the importance of space assets for defence, economic development, international relations and decision-making.

 A/Prof Alice Gorman

 Associate Professor, College of the Arts, Humanities and Social Sciences, Flinders University